Differences, Similarities, Pros, and Cons

 Private banking is a service.
 Wealth management is a partnership.

-So if you want to enhance your banking experience and access some exclusive services reserved for high net worth individuals, private banking is the usual path for pursuing this.
+So if you want to enhance your banking experience and access some exclusive financial services reserved for high net worth individuals, private banking is the usual path for pursuing this.

-If you’re looking for focused attention on your investment plan, portfolio, and the achievement of your other financial and lifestyle goals, then you want to look for a wealth management firm such as Pillar, which is located in Walnut Creek, California near Palo Alto and San Francisco and serves high net worth investors in the surrounding areas as well as across the nation.
+If you’re looking for focused attention on your investment plan, portfolio, and the achievement of your other financial and lifestyle goals, then you want to look for a wealth management firm such as Pillar, which is located in Walnut Creek, California near Palo Alto and San Francisco and serves high net worth clients in the surrounding areas as well as across the nation.

 That’s the short explanation.
 If you need more – keep going.